-As official Google Cloud Partners, Cobry has deployed G Suite and Google Voice for organisations of all sizes throughout Scotland and across Europe.
+As official Google Cloud Partners, Cobry has deployed Google Workspace and Google Voice for organisations of all sizes throughout Scotland and across Europe.

-If your organisation is making the move to G Suite or is now considering adopting Google Voice, please get in touch via the details below – we would be delighted to have a chat about how we can help.
+If your organisation is making the move to Workspace or is now considering adopting Google Voice, please drop your details below – we would be delighted to have a chat about how we can help.